-I was inspired to write this piece when Lorraine Tongs Clifford, from my hometown in Tasmania, posted the photo below.
+I was inspired to write this piece when Lorraine Tongs Clifford, from my hometown of Ulverstone in Tasmania, posted the photo below.
 Amazingly, she had saved all her Easter egg foil wrappers from the 1950s.
 Oh my goodness, I was hit by a wave of nostalgia.
-I swear I could remember several of them on my own chocolate eggs.
+I swear I could remember several of the designs on my own chocolate eggs.

 There were no Easter egg hunts with buckets of goodies for us.
 Most kids I knew received the same sort of egg we did.
-They were about half the size of an Australian Rules football, and came with a dear little fluffy chick on top.
+They were about one third the size of an Australian Rules football, and came with a dear little fluffy chick on top.

 I adore the photo of this little girl chomping into her egg.
 We broke ours into pieces, which we kept in a glass for as long as we could manage.
 My sister Robbie was far better at saving hers, much to my annoyance.

-My most vivid memory of a non-chocolate egg is from my kindergarten year, in 1956.
+My most vivid memory of a non-chocolate egg is from my kindergarten year at the Ulverstone State School, in 1956.
 We painted empty eggshells and handed them to our teacher, Mrs Harris.
-A few days later we followed strings and discovered the eggs in a basket, each filled with jellybeans.
+A few days later we followed strings and discovered the eggs in a basket, each filled with jellybeans and covered with Cellophane.
 Oh the simple joy!

 Happy Easter to all, especially to those who do celebrate its religious significance.